 Suppressed emotions are a breading ground for anxiety attacks.

 Anxiety attacks are a sudden episode of intense fear and is actually a build up of suppressed emotion.
-I’ve learned that the key to reducing panic attacks is to stay in tuned with my feelings and thoughts.
+I’ve learned that the key to reducing anxiety attacks is to stay in tuned with my feelings and thoughts.

 Here are my proven and tested 5 Most Effective Skills to Reducing Anxiety.